mul14/laravel-bank-statements/README.md

 **BNI** e-banking website is also supported, but I'm not provide the class in this package.
 Additional open-source libraries/softwares is required inside the server to help solving the captcha, also additional process in your main app are required. **No additional third-party service payment** required.

+**Read and make sure you understand everything first before submiting your questions.
+Create a issue if you found a bug.

 ## Requirements
 Check the [composer.json](https://github.com/feelinc/laravel-bank-statements/blob/master/composer.json) file